Satpula: History

-During the second decade rule of Sultan Muhammad Shah Tughlaq, the economic conditions of the Delhi Sultanate was in distress due to very high expenses incurred on the war campaign in South India (Deccan) and also due to the Sultan establishing his southern capital at Daulatabad.
-Both these acts necessitated increasing taxes to enhance the treasury coffers to meet large expenses.
+During the second decade of the rule of Sultan Muhammad Shah Tughlaq, the economic conditions of the Delhi Sultanate were in distress due to very high expenses incurred on the war campaign in South India (Deccan) and also due to the Sultan establishing his southern capital at Daulatabad.
+Both these acts necessitated increasing taxes to enhance the treasury coffers to meet the large expenses.
 But people were dissatisfied and distressed with these developments.
 Some tribal groups, such as the Chaghatai tribes, had launched raids on many places in North India and even posed serious threats to Delhi, when the Sultan was on his south Indian campaign.
 In the period between 1334 and 1344, repeated droughts had caused famines that were further compounded by the Black Plague.
 These two natural calamities had added to the suffering of the people in the country.
 Urgent solutions had to be found to remedy the distress conditions.
-One of the viable options planned was of building the Satpula, the seven arches bridge or gate controlled weir or dam, to tap the water resources of the local nullah (stream) on Southern Delhi Ridge feeding the Yamuna river, which could be used to bring large areas of flat land in the vicinity under controlled irrigated agriculture to grow food crops to stem the famine conditions.
+One of the viable options planned was building the Satpula, the seven arches bridge or gate controlled weir or dam, to tap the water resources of the local nullah (stream) on Southern Delhi Ridge feeding the Yamuna river, which could be used to bring large areas of flat land in the vicinity under controlled irrigated agriculture to grow food crops to stem the famine conditions.
 This solution was also thought to provide the much needed defense to the walls of the newly built city of Jahanpanah.

 Topography

 The location of the Satpula, which is a part of the east–west wall protecting the southern part of Jahanpanah, drains a catchment comprising a series of low hills on the south, east, and west.
 The stream draining the catchment area, known as Barapulla Nallah was planned to be tapped to store the run–off water of the catchment.
 Command area for irrigation was identified in a large open plain on the northern side for providing water supplies from the proposed storage behind the Satpula, to grow irrigated crops to sustain a large population.

-Thus, a reliable water storage reservoir in the arid region of Delhi, which has the Thar desert on its west, was built as the headworks or weir across the Barapulla Nallah.
+Thus, a reliable water storage reservoir in the arid region of Delhi, which has the Thar Desert on its west, was built as the headworks or weir across the Barapulla Nallah.
 Even though no epigraphic evidence is available to date the Satpula, a reasseacrh study report has conjectured that it could be dated to the same time as the four–eyyan Mosque (first of its kind in India) called Jami built by Muhammad bin Tughluq in 1343.